Nonfiction Writing (MFA in English)

 - Summer Session—not offered

-- A paper copy of your statement of purpose (no more than 500 words) explaining your reasons for choosing this degree program
+- A statement of purpose (no more than 500 words) explaining your reasons for choosing this degree program

-- A paper copy of your 20- to 30-page writing sample representing any form of literary nonfiction, such as a personal essay, cultural commentary, in-depth portrait, interview, memoir, or feature story
+- A 20- to 30-page writing sample representing any form of literary nonfiction, such as a personal essay, cultural commentary, in-depth portrait, interview, memoir, or feature story

 - Your writing sample may consist of a single 20-30 page piece of writing, a collection of shorter pieces, or an excerpt from a longer piece.